OSIPI/osipi/docs/source/developers_guide/index.rst

 How to contribute tests
 ***********************

-Beyond documentation and functionality, solid testing is equally critical for ensuring long-term stability of a package. `osipi` uses a continuous integration model where all tests are run before each push to the central respository.
+Beyond documentation and functionality, solid testing is equally critical for ensuring long-term stability of a package. `osipi` uses a continuous integration model where all tests are run before each push to the central repository.
 This is important because often changes at one part of the code, even if tested well locally, can have unintended consequences at other parts.
 The testing prevents that these errors propagate and destablize parts of the package.

 If you find a bug in any part of the code, this obviously points to a flaw in the code, but it also reveals a gap in the testing.
 It is critical when this happens that both the code AND the tests are reviewed to ensure that in future a scenario of this type is picked up during testing.